officiallysingh/spring-boot-starter-spark/README.md

         <value>org.apache.hadoop.fs.s3a.S3AFileSystem</value>
     </property>
 ```
+- Add `aws-java-sdk-bundle-1.12.262.jar`, `hadoop-aws-3.3.4.jar` to folder `$HIVE_HOME/lib`.
+Versions may vary, so make sure to use compatible versions with your setup.

 #### Spark Hadoop Configurations
 Each catalog stores its metadata in its own storage such as Postgres (or any other relational database) for Hive, MongoDB for Nessie etc.